nik-ford/medium-clone_styledComponent_react/README.md

 ## tech stack:

 I've planned to use react, django, postgreSQL, and some python machine learning deps that, currently I'm not able to implement, as I'm using a M1 macbook pro to develope all this....
-(PANDAS AND OTHER ML DEPS DOES NOT WORK YET HERE.....  and, as I currently have no job, I can't buy parallel desktop or a windows machine to run windows 10 and develope all the rest of the ML from there.... :(
+(PANDAS AND OTHER ML DEPS DOES NOT WORK YET HERE.....  and, as I currently have no job, I can't buy parallel desktop or a windows machine to run windows 10 to work with ML .... :(

 ### Please be aware that this is an open source training project, any comment and feedback will be highly appreciated